 GIMP is the free and open-source closest Photoshop Alternative application which is used by millions every day.
-And if you are a beginner in GIMP or learning image processing, then there is no harm learning these steps to make any sections of a complex image transparent, including background.
+And if you are a beginner in GIMP or learning image processing, then there is no harm in learning these steps to make any sections of a complex image transparent, including the background.

 5 Ways to Remove Background in Image Using GIMP